-Typically this happens because management loses sight of what is most important – helping people that truly need OT.
-In order to meet targets for productivity and profits, sometimes patients are recommended for OT that truly do not need it.
+Typically, this happens because management loses sight of what is most important – helping people that truly need OT.
+In order to meet targets for productivity and profits, sometimes patients are recommended for OT services that truly do not need it.

-Because of this, I wanted to provide you with a case study showing an inappropriate OT referral along with tips that you can use if a situation like this arises.
+Because of this, we wanted to provide you with a case study showing an inappropriate OT referral along with actionable tips that you can use if a situation like this arises.

 The following scenario is based on an incident that actually occurred, with some minor changes for the sake of confidentiality on behalf of the patient and the facility:

 Joseph was a 79-year old male patient admitted to a skilled nursing facility for the third time in the last year.
 In the past, he had been receiving regular chemo and radiation therapies for an aggressive cancer that was attacking his right femur and hip.